emilyyleung/a-frame/src/content/posts/20241101/index.md

 Since having found out yesterday that my phone (Pixel 4a) has the photosphere option built into the camera, I thought I'd give that a try.

 The experience of taking a photosphere was interesting because you're effectively taking multiple shots of the same location but at different angles.
-The accuracy of the final output is difficult to get right when you're relying on your own hands to manouvre the camera is the correct angle.
-I think some form of AI was used to process the image, but it still doesn't produce a picture perfect result.
+The accuracy of the final output is difficult to get right when you're relying on your own hands to manouvre the camera in the correct angles relative to the centre.
+I think some form of AI in the camera was used to process the image, but it still doesn't produce a picture perfect result.

 After some research, there are alternative solutions to use in order to create 360 images: